-If you think you may have a “zombie” superannuation account – one that hasn’t had any payments made into it for 16 months or more – and you want to keep it, you have until 31 October to let your fund know.
-That’s when the latest phase of changes made via the The Treasury Laws Amendment (Protecting Your Superannuation Package) Bill 2019, created in response to findings from the Royal Commission into the banking industry.
+If you think you may have a “zombie” superannuation account – one that has less than $6000 in it and hasn’t had any payments made into it for 16 months or more – you could be in line for a handy pre-Christmas cash bonus from the Australian Tax Office (ATO).
+The latest phase of changes made via the The Treasury Laws Amendment (Protecting Your Superannuation Package) Bill 2019, created in response to findings from the Royal Commission into the banking industry, have kicked in.
+This means that the balance of all inactive accounts have been transferred to the ATO, which will try to reunite the funds with their true owners by matching up Tax File Numbers.
+If the balance on an inactive account is less than $200 or you’re over 65 years old, the ATO says it will directly pay you the entire inactive account balance.

 - funds are now required to cancel insurance policies on those accounts (and therefore stop charging fees for that insurance);